deas/ka0s/README.md

 should give you an idea how we patch a system.

+The `terraform` module provides a mechanism to patch the `coredns` `ConfigMap`.
+This may come in handy when working with a proxy.

 I use `mitmproxy` locally to try things out.

 ## Known Issues